-Your thesis statement should be clearly stating your position and the purpose of the essay, not posing a question.
-These questions are weak and do not give your reader any idea about what you’re intending to prove in your paper.
+To write a good thesis, you need to ensure your thesis statement clearly states your position and the purpose of the essay as opposed to simply posing a question.
+The questions above are weak and do not give your reader any idea about what you’re intending to prove in your paper.

 So, now we know what a poor statement looks like, how do you write a fabulous one?

-The Only Thesis Statement Formula You Will Ever Need
+The Only Thesis Statement Template You Will Ever Need

-Simply fill in the blanks related to the topic of your essay and what you intend to prove and you’re done.
+Simply fill in the blanks of this thesis statement template in relation to the topic of your essay and what you intend to prove and you’re done.